 During the past decade, the center of gravity has shifted away from values-based, exclusionary approaches embodied by the first wave of 'socially responsible investing' and ethical funds.
 Attention now focuses on the systematic integration of financially material ESG risks and opportunities, combined with active shareholder engagement.
 The needle is also pointing towards thematic, sustainability-related, and impact investments that seek positive outcomes alongside competitive financial results.

-Best-in-class, sustainable/thematic, and impact investments together absorbed 77% of total ESG fund flows in the first half of 2020.
-Systematic ESG integration strategies also increased their share, but funds that solely employ exclusionary screens captured only 7% of flows, a dramatic decline in their share of wallet.
+Best-in-class positive screening approaches still capture the largest proportion of investor commitments, but the share of flows going to sustainable, thematic, and systematic integration strategies has expanded.
+Funds that solely employ exclusionary screens attracted only 14% of flows, a dramatic decline in their share of wallet.
 As investors favor outcome-oriented strategies such as sustainable and impact funds, asset managers will need to demonstrate how real-world ESG outcomes are being delivered and benchmarked.